ApesofWrath/WPILib-Python-Test/README.md

 - [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html)
   - NOTE: If Anaconda is already on your system, miniconda is not needed!

-__You can also use python's built in 'venv' library to create a virtual environment to test your code, but conda is a neater option IMO__
+_NOTE: You can also use python's built in 'venv' library to create a virtual environment to test your code, but conda is a neater option IMO_

 ## Setup